 Guidelines and code of conduct

 The Veterinary Board of the Northern Territory (NT) regulates the veterinary profession in the NT.
-It ensures that high standards of professional practise are maintained in the provision of veterinary services so the public has confidence in the profession.
+It ensures that high standards of professional practice are maintained in the provision of veterinary services so the public has confidence in the profession.

 Veterinarians are expected to conduct themselves in an ethical and professional manner and to display high standards of expertise, performance, integrity and accountability in the course of their professional activities.

-Good veterinary practise
+Good veterinary practice

-It is incumbent on all registered veterinarians to be conversant with and abide by all professional and statutory obligations relevant to veterinary practise, including the prescribed code of conduct and to keep abreast of current standards of veterinary science.
+It is incumbent on all registered veterinarians to be conversant with and abide by all professional and statutory obligations relevant to veterinary practice, including the prescribed code of conduct and to keep abreast of current standards of veterinary science.

 Section 28(2) of the Veterinarians Act provides that “A registered veterinarian or a person formerly registered under the Veterinarians Act is taken to be incompetent if he or she is unable or fails to uphold or maintain contemporary professional standards”.